opf/openproject/docs/glossary/README.md

 ### Team planner

-The team planner in OpenProject is defined as a [module](#module) ([Enterprise add-on](#enterprise-add-on)) that helps you get a complete overview of what each [member](#member) of your team is working on in weekly or biweekly view.
+The team planner in OpenProject is defined as a [module](#module) ([Enterprise add-on](#enterprise-add-on)) that helps you get a complete overview of what each [member](#member) of your team is working on in weekly or bi-weekly view.
 You can use it to track the current progress of [work packages](#work-package) your team is working on, schedule new tasks, reschedule them or even reassign them to different members.
 [Read more about the OpenProject team planner](https://www.openproject.org/docs/user-guide/team-planner/)

 <div id="time-and-costs"></div>

 ### Time and costs

 Time and costs in OpenProject is defined as a [module](#module) which allows users to log time on [work packages](#work-package), track costs and create time and cost reports.
 Once the time and costs module is activated, time and unit cost can be logged via the action menu of a work package.
+Logged time and costs can be searched for, aggregated and reported using the Cost reports menu item.
 [Read more about the time and costs module in OpenProject](https://www.openproject.org/docs/user-guide/time-and-costs/)

 ## U